The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Get an e-SIM

 As soon as we land in a new country, I connect to the airport Wi-Fi and buy an e-SIM.
-That way, I get instant access to mobile data—no need to search for a local SIM or worry about roaming fees.
-I can start using apps like Grab and Google Maps right away, which makes getting around super easy.
-It’s convenient, affordable, and saves you from relying on public Wi-Fi.
+That way, I get instant access to mobile data, no need to search for a local SIM card or worry about roaming fees.
+I can start using apps like Grab and Google Maps right away, which makes navigating a new city super easy.
+It’s convenient, affordable, and saves you from relying on patchy public Wi-Fi, which, when you have a 2-year-old who needs to be entertained, is genuinely a lifesaver.

 Mother carrying a young child while walking through a crowded street market in Kuala Lumpur, with her older daughter walking ahead.